Azure/AppService/_posts/2020-10-15-Docker-Hub-authenticated-pulls-on-App-Service.md

 1. Use **az login** to connect to Azure
 2. Run **az acr import --name** *my-registry* **--source** *docker.io/registryname/image-name:tag* **--image** *image-name:tag*

-Once this runs, you can validate that your image has been imported to ACR by going to your Azure Container Registry resource and viewing your Repositories.
-To learn more, please see the ACR documentation to [import from docker hub](https://docs.microsoft.com/azure/container-registry/container-registry-import-images#import-from-docker-hub) and consuming public content with [ACR tasks](https://docs.microsoft.com/azure/container-registry/tasks-consume-public-content).
+Once this runs, you can validate that your image has been imported to ACR by going to your Azure Container Registry resource and viewing your Repositories.� To learn more, please see the ACR documentation to [import from docker hub](https://docs.microsoft.com/azure/container-registry/container-registry-import-images#import-from-docker-hub) and consuming public content with [ACR tasks](https://docs.microsoft.com/azure/container-registry/tasks-consume-public-content).

+®